 I was well looking forward to four nights in one of my favorite cities with some of my favorite people.
 But where to stay?

-Long ago, TravelPony had offered me some booking credit in order to try out their new site.
-I already knew about them thanks to gushing recommendations from my fellow bloggers backed up by the prices I was seeing when I did a little poking around.
-I was recommending TravelPony to my family and friends before I even had the chance to use it!
+Long ago, a new booking site had offered me some credit in order to try them out.
 It took me a while to get around to actually using the credit — I frequently stay with friends, rent long term apartments, stay in hostels or travel to obscure locations not featured on booking sites.
-At one point I came close, booking and then cancelling a hotel room in Brussels when I decided to stay in a hostel instead (the refund process was swift and seamless, by the way).

-But finally, in Thailand, I got the chance to check out TravelPony for myself.
+But finally, in Thailand, I got the chance.
 Browsing through Bangkok options, I was immediately intrigued when I came across U Sukhumvit.
 I was also kind of suspicious at first — no one has prices cheaper than Agoda, my normal go-to booking site for Southeast Asia.
-But to my surprise, TravelPony did — they had the cheapest prices for U Sukhumvit that I could find anywhere online.
+A reminder to always shop around!

 But back to Bangkok.
 We fell crazy in love with this hotel!
 Not only is it brand new with an ultra modern design style right up my alley, it had really innovative policies that I’ve never encountered before at any hotel.
 For example, a 24 hour check-in, check-out policy.
 If you check-in at 7pm, you don’t have to check out until 7pm on the day of your departure.
 How cool is that?!
 I loathe the standard check in and out times at most hotels and wanted to full on mouth kiss the concierge when he was telling me about this approach.